sudheerj/javascript-interview-questions/README.md

 89. ### How do you find operating system details

-    The window.navigator object contains information about the visitor's browser os details.
-Some of the OS properties are avaialble under platform property,
+    The window.navigator object contains information about the visitor's browser OS details.
+Some of the OS properties are available under platform property,

     ```javascript
     console.log(navigator.platform);